JulianEducation/CommandLineBasics/shell.md

 With the cursor blinking, if you type the letters `hello` (and nothing else), you should see each one appear.
 If you hit backspace a few times, they disappear, and we've done nothing at all by typing them as long as we delete the letters.

-The shell is waiting for you to give it a command to run, and will show you output that any program you run emits.
+The shell is waiting for you to give it a command to run, and will show you output that anything you run emits.
 Let's run our first program.
-A simple one to start with is:
+A simple program to start with is:

 ```sh
 date